CARLA-Loc: Synthetic SLAM Dataset with Full-stack Sensor Setup in Challenging Weather and Dynamic Environments: Introduction

 \section{Introduction}

 Performing accurate and robust localization and mapping in highly dynamic and challenging weather environments is challenging for autonomous driving applications.

-Currently, both LiDAR-based and visual-based SLAM methods rely on the frame-to-frame or frame-to-map feature pairing.
-The presence of dynamic objects such as vehicles and pedestrians introduces mismatches of feature pairs in consecutive frames.
-Two consequences are typically brought by this phenomenon.
+Currently, both LiDAR-based and visual-based SLAM methods rely on the frame-to-frame or frame-to-map matching.
+The presence of dynamic objects such as vehicles, pedestrians , and cyclists, introduce mismatches of features in consecutive frames.
+Two consequences are typically brought by this effect.
 Firstly, the overall localization accuracy is directly affected by mismatching of dynamic object features~\cite{9636814}.
-Outlier-removal algorithms like random sample consensus~\cite{10.1145/358669.358692} cannot identify outliers correctly when majority of features come from dynamic objects.
+Outlier-removal algorithms like random sample consensus (RANSAC) ~\cite{10.1145/358669.358692} or using the robust loss functions cannot identify outliers correctly when majority of features come from dynamic objects.
 Secondly, the overall mapping quality is vulnerable to the accumulative noisy features from moving objects, such as \textit{ghost trails}~\cite{9197168}.
-Similar mechanism to the quality of the sparse mapping and dense map reconstruction for visual SLAM~\cite {10.1145/3177853}.
+Similar mechanism to the quality of the sparse mapping and dense reconstruction for visual SLAM~\cite {10.1145/3177853}.

-One possible solution to mitigate the errors brought by dynamic objects is to introduce more sensors into the SLAM system.
-Especially, The inertial-added SLAM methods leverage the transformation residual from IMU pre-integration~\cite{7557075} and add this term to overall cost functions together with feature-based error.
-The visual-inertial odometry (VIO)~\cite{4209642,8421746,9440682,8938825} and LiDAR-inertial odometry (LIO)~\cite{9197567,9341176,9697912} are all designed following this principle.
-The addition of IMU can alleviate the problems caused by dynamic objects.
-However, for the LiDAR point cloud, directly removing points from laser scans deserves further consideration.
-Since the point cloud registration of LiDAR SLAM is from nearest search of between scans, the hole-like area may cause mismatches on the contours and also cause partial feature loss during feature extraction stage.
-The accurate and quantitative analysis of such phenomenon is impossible without the aid of synthetic dataset.
+A potential strategy to reduce the inaccuracies caused by precense of dynamic objects involves incorporating is sensors into the SLAM system.
+Inertial-added SLAM methods take advantage of the transformation residual obtained from IMU pre-integration~\cite{7557075} and integrate this data into the overall cost functions, together with feature-based errors.
+This principle underpins both Visual-Inertial Odometry (VIO) and LiDAR-Inertial Odometry (LIO).
+Nevertheless, it is important to acknowledge that inertial-aided odometry may still face reliability issues when the observations from cameras or LiDAR degrade significantly.

-Another factor poses unavoidable challenge is the poor weather condition.
+Another factor poses unavoidable challenge is the poor weather.
 In conditions such as heavy rain, haze, and environments abundant in reflective objects, the quality of imaging significantly deteriorates, impairing the accuracy of visual odometry.
 Moreover, haze and rainfall result in the degradation of LiDAR scanning, yielding exceedingly noisy and irregular point clouds, which further compromise the robustness of the LiDAR-based odometry~\cite{10160874}.